Whale Hunting Practice #1: Think Like the Inuit

 • have reverence for the whales and treat them with respect

 The photo above illustrates an “Inuksuk” — a massive stone structure that the Inuit raised all over their barren land to guide the way or to mark the location of people or supplies.
-Clearly they had tremendous work processes to accomplish almost unbelievable feats of power.
+Clearly they had tremendous work processes to accomplish almost unbelievable feats of power–not only hunting whales, but building the Inuksuks.
 Is everyone in your company thinking like the Inuit?